Follow us

 ARS 13-407: Use of Physical Force in Defense of Premises

-This statute provides the legal grounds for using physical force to protect one’s premises.
+• This statute provides the legal grounds for using physical force to protect one’s premises.
 It permits individuals to use necessary force to prevent or terminate another’s unlawful entry or attack on their home or residence.
 The force used must be appropriate to the situation and should not exceed what is needed to address the intrusion.
+More info from the state can be found here about ARS 13-407

 ARS 13-408: Use of Physical Force in Defense of Property